 Planning: For each essay, a student will be asked to turn in a thesis statement and a topic outline.
-Topic outline examples can be found in the textbook page 44.
 These steps in the writing process enable the student to gather ideas and organize ideas for writing.
 The instructor can then provide appropriate feedback for the student before the student begins writing a rough draft of the essay.